Investment loan: Monzi investigates. Find out everything you might need to know with our comprehensive breakdown. Let’s go!

 For margin loans, you may need to approach a stockbroker.
 However, there are plenty of banks that will offer these loans too.
 Shop around to find the loan that works best for you.

-On the other hand, investment property loans will mainly be offered by your standard banks.
+On the other hand, investment property loans will mainly be on offer by your standard banks.
 Although, there may be some independent mortgage lenders who may be willing to help too.

 Is it illegal to borrow money to invest?

 No, so long as you apply for an investment loan.
-These loans are designed specifically to be used for this purpose.
+These loans are specifically for this purpose.
 As a result, there are controls and processes in place to ensure they are offered in a responsible fashion.

 On the other hand, if you are applying for another kind of loan (e.g. a personal loan) then using the money to invest, this is probably not an advisable strategy.